Reference No. 082 Sales Marketing Growth · Symptoms · Diagnostic

 Marketing says the leads are there.
 Sales says the leads are bad.
 The founder sits between two dashboards that both claim innocence.

-That is the plug.
-The outlet is not automatically more marketing.
+That is the signal.
+The answer is not automatically more marketing.
 It may be offer, buyer clarity, sales authority, proof, or positioning.

 Where it fits